Faraday-AI/Faraday-AI/README.md

 - FastAPI backend service deployed on Render (https://faraday-ai.com)
 - Real-time collaboration features with WebSocket support
 - Document sharing and version control system
-- Custom landing page with static assets
+- Custom landing page with static assets and responsive design
 - Integration with OpenAI's API for AI assistance
 - PostgreSQL database for persistent storage
 - Redis for caching and real-time features